 A Galeria is an unmissable destination in Búzios.
 In addition to impeccable gastronomy, the decoration includes contemporary works of art from artists all over the world adding to an unforgettable dining experience.

 Insólito has two boats available for use by guests: the Rush boat - 30 feet, capacity 8 people - is ideal for tours around the principle beaches in Búzios, where guests can also take part in fishing or picnics; the Dragos – 19 feet, capacity 4 people – is used more for water-skiing, wakeboarding and “bóia-cross” which is a variation of water-skiing.

-In the social area, Insólito has a sweet water pool, a salt water pool, a dry sauna, a steam sauna, Jacuzzi and Ofurô.
+In the social area, Insólito has a fresh water pool, a salt water pool, a dry sauna, a steam sauna, Jacuzzi and Ofurô.
 There are also three bicycles which are available for use by the guests.

 Situated in the house of Photography and Literature, the suite is an immersion into the world of artist Almir Reis, a renowned Brazilian photographer, famous for his landscapes of Rio de Janeiro.

 Photography books and Brazilian literature have been laid out to enhance and compliment this ambience.

 Situated in Casa Terra Brasil, this suite reveals the extraordinary miscegenation of the Brazilian people.
 The main focus of the decoration are paintings by Luciana Gomes (Argentine artist), inspired by the work of Adriana Varejão, who explored the diversity of the Brazilian skin tone bringing the matter to light in the hope of proving that in spite of differing race and religion, people can live together harmoniously